eacton/CAGEF/Lesson_2/Lesson_2.md

 </div>

-Filter spread_dat to remove all non-zero values, and store it in an object ndat.
-How many rows in spread_dat had the value of zero?
+Filter unite_dat to remove all non-zero values, and store it in an object ndat.
+How many rows in unite_dat had the value of zero?
 Sort ndat to keep the top 20 rows with the highest OTUs.

 </br>
 </br>